Examples of Communication SMART Goals That You Need to Implement

 Not sure what is really meant by 'good verbal communication skills'?
 Read this blog post to find out.

-A motivated team is much more likely to achieve their true potential.
+A motivated team is much more likely to achieve its true potential.
 On top of that, organisations with a highly engaged workforce are 21% more profitable.

 Although you can’t directly motivate somebody, you can encourage the process by implementing tailored goals with that in mind.
 Here’s an example of a SMART goal you might implement to achieve a more motivated workforce.